menacit/logging_course/24-enrichment.md

 Like with field parsing, both have their pros/cons.

-Current relevance VS Historic accuracy.
+Current relevance _VS_ Historic accuracy.

+"This IP address is used by evildoers now"
+_VS_
+"This IP address was used by evildoers then".

 ![bg right:30%](images/24-brick_hole.jpg)